Liz Reed

 Date Role Research Topic Location Program Supervision Type Student Load Student Name

-2023 - ongoing Principal Supervisor Identifying fossil frog ilia from Naracoorte Caves via the comparison of their geometric morphometric measurements to ilia of extant Limestone Coast frogs The University of Adelaide Bachelor of Science with Honours in Evolution and Palaeobiology Honours Full Time Natasha Lee Hiotis
+2023 - 2023 Principal Supervisor Identifying fossil frog ilia from Naracoorte Caves via the comparison of their geometric morphometric measurements to ilia of extant Limestone Coast frogs The University of Adelaide Bachelor of Science with Honours in Evolution and Palaeobiology Honours Full Time Natasha Lee Hiotis

 • Memberships